 2024

-In 2024, we are sending several construction teams to South Africa to complete the new building.
-We are also seeking generous companies and individuals to sponsor the necessary startup equipment for the businesses.
+In 2024, we sent several construction teams to South Africa to complete the new building.
+Meanwhile, we provided training and guidance to local people to manage the businesses.

 Our Work Continues!